-- (a) Except as a specific rule may require, every utility shall maintain, for a period of not less than three years, and shall make available for inspection at its principal place of business during regular business hours, the following: - (I) Records concerning disputes, which records are created pursuant to rule 4004. - (II) Complete records of tests to determine the heating value of gas, which records are created pursuant to rule 4202. - (III) Records concerning interruptions and curtailments of service, which records are created pursuant to rule 4203. - (IV) Transportation request logs, which records are created pursuant to rule 4205(e).
+- (a) Except as a specific rule may require, every utility shall maintain, for a period of not less than three years, and shall make available for inspection at its principal place of business during regular business hours, the following: - (I) records concerning disputes, which records are created pursuant to rule 4004. - (II) cecomplete records of tests to determine the heating value of gas, which records are created pursuant to rule 4202-; - (III) records concerning interruptions and curtailments of service, which records are created pursuant to rule 4203. - (IV) t-ransportation request logs, which records are created pursuant to rule paragraph 4205(e)-; - (V) nNotices of rejected transportation requests, which records are created pursuant to rule paragraph 4206(c). - (VI) t-ransportation agreements created pursuant to rule 4206-; - (VII) aAll distribution pressure records, and all records or charts made with respect to rule 4208, appropriately annotated. - (VIII) mMeter calibration records created pursuant to under rule 4303.; - (IX) records concerning meters, which records are created pursuant to rules 4305 and 4306. - (X) cCustomer billing records, which records are created pursuant to rule paragraph 4401(a);; - (XI) Customer deposit records, which records are created pursuant to rule 4403-; - (XII) records and supporting documentation concerning its cost assignment and allocation manual and fully-distributed cost study pursuant to rules paragraphs 4503(g) and 4504(e), for so long as the manual and study are in effect or are the subject of a complaint or a proceeding before the Commission. - (XIII) tThe total gas transported under each transportation tariffs-service in Mcf or MMBtu and the associated total revenue-; - (XIV) Any costs that the utility has incurred as a result of sales customers becoming transportation customers. - (XIV) Records concerning demand side management, pursuant to rules 4750 through 4760-; and

-- (V) Notices of rejected transportation requests, which records are created pursuant to rule 4206(c). - (VI) Transportation agreements created pursuant to rule 4206. - (VII) All distribution pressure records, and all records or charts made with respect to rule 4208, appropriately annotated. - (VIII) Meter calibration records created pursuant to under rule 4303. - (IX) Records concerning meters, which records are created pursuant to rules 4305 and 4306. - (X) Customer billing records, which records are created pursuant to rule 4401(a). - (XI) Customer deposit records, which records are created pursuant to rule 4403. - (XII) Records and supporting documentation concerning its cost assignment and allocation manual and fully-distributed cost study pursuant to rules 4503(g) and 4504(e), for so long as the manual and study are in effect or are the subject of a complaint or a proceeding before the Commission. - (XIII) The total gas transported under transportation tariffs in Mcf or MMBtu and the associated total revenue. - (XIV) Any costs that the utility has incurred as a result of sales customers becoming transportation customers. - (XV) Records concerning demand side management, pursuant to rules 4750 through 4760. - (XVI) As applicable, the records and documents required to be created pursuant to rules 4910 through 4920. - (b) A utility shall maintain at each of its local offices and at its principal place of business all tariffs filed with the Commission and applying to Colorado rate areas.
+- (XVI) aAs applicable, the records and documents required to be created pursuant to rules 4910 through 4920. - (b) A utility shall maintain at each of its local offices and at its principal place of business all tariffs filed with the Commission and applying to Colorado rate areas.
 If the utility maintains a website, it shall also maintain its current and complete tariffs on its website. - (c) A utility shall maintain its books of account and records in accordance with the provisions of 18 C.F.R.
 Part 201, the Uniform System of Accounts, amended as of April 1, 2005.
-A utility shall maintain its books of accounts and records separately from those of its affiliates. - (d) A utility shall preserve its records in accordance with the provisions of 18 C.F.R.
+A utility shall maintain its books of accounts and records separately and apart from those of its affiliates. - (d) A utility shall preserve its records in accordance with the provisions of 18 C.F.R.
 Part 225, the Preservation of Records of Public Utilities and Licensees, amended as of April 1, 2005.